ubc-mdscl/ubc-mdscl.github.io/program/lingnewsletter.md

 <h3>Capstone Project: Cross-Lingual NER for Low-Resource Languages</h3>

 <p>Capstone Projects are a mentored group project based on real data and questions from a partner within or outside the university.
 Students formulate questions and design and execute a suitable analysis plan.
 The group works collaboratively to produce a project report, presentation, and possibly other products, such as a web application.
-Featured <a href="https://ubc-mdscl.github.io/2021-08-13-lorem-ipsum/">here</a> is one example of a Capstone Project completed in 2021 that focuses on creating a cross-lingual NER for low-resource languages.</p>
+Featured <a href="https://ubc-mdscl.github.io/2021-08-13-lorem-ipsum/">here</a> is one example of a Capstone Project completed in 2021 that focuses on creating a cross-lingual Named Entity Recognition (NER) for low-resource languages.</p>

 <h3>Statistics</h3>

 <ul>
     <li><b>128</b> Students Graduated <i>(162 This November)</i></li>
     <li><b>25 </b> Courses Each Year</li>
-    <li><b>4</b> New Faculty</li>
+    <li><b>5</b> New Faculty</li>
     <li><b>88%</b> Employed After 6 Months <i>(4% in School)</i> <i><font size="-1">*Based on MDS Computational Linguistics alumni survey responses 6 months after graduation since the class of 2020</font></i> </li>
 </ul>